aashish-khub/aashish-khub.github.io/index.md

 ## Welcome to my homepage!

+I want to develop computational and human-centric approaches that advance algorithmic fairness in machine learning systems, guided by policy and regulatory considerations.

-I'm a graduate student and research assistant at **Cornell Tech**, where I focus on machine learning and methods for causal inference.
+I am currently a graduate student and research assistant at **Cornell Tech**, where I focused on machine learning and methods for causal inference.
 My recent work includes building a Python package that implements performant matrix completion using novel nearest-neighbor estimators that adapt to noise and bias across settings.
 It's been tested on standard benchmarks and, after having been presented at CODEML@ICML 2025, has been released for use by researchers and industry practitioners.

 From 2022 to 2024, I worked as a quantitative software developer at **Goldman Sachs**, on the Fundamental Equities Strategies team within Goldman Sachs Asset Management (GSAM).
 I built financial tools and engineered data pipelines to drive investment decisions and risk management.